Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: Regularity of compact sets

 and $h$ is Lipschitz continuous at $0 \in E$ (or on a proper compact subinterval). \end{lem}

 \begin{proof} The harmonicity of the envelope is a classical result.
 Moreover, $h(z)$ is given by an explicit formula

 This function is clearly Lipschitz near $0$. \end{proof}

-It is the classical fact that $L_{\bR} (z)$ is Lipschitz continuous, and $L_{[-1,1]} (z) $ is $\frac{1}{2}$-H\"older continuous.
-Both results are optimal because we have explicit formulas for these extremal functions.
+It is a classical fact that where the branch of the square root is chosen so that $|z+ \sqrt{z^2-1}|\geq 1$ in the whole plane (see. e.g. \cite[Lemma~5.4.2]{Kl91}).
+This function is (optimal) $\frac{1}{2}$-H\"older continuous.
 We obtain the following generalization.

 \begin{prop} Assume that $E \subset \bC^n$ is a compact set satisfying the conditions {\rm (a), (b)} and {\rm (c)} in Definition~\ref{defn:slide-set} at every point $a\in E$.
 Then, $L_E$ is $1/m$-H\"older continuous. \end{prop}